stanleycharles/AWS/AWS Organisations Project.md

 The `GENERAL` account will become the `MASTER` account for the organisation

-We will invite `HR` & `DEVELOPMENT` accounts as MEMBER accounts and create the `Finance` account as a MEMBER account.
+We will **invite** The `HR` account as MEMBER accounts and **create** the `Development` account as a MEMBER account.

 Before that, we will need the email address of the master account (who also name as the billing master)
  - mobbyentreprise+masterroot@gmail.com (master account)

-And 3 seperate emails of different existing  AWS accounts and associate them to the AWS Organisations.
+And 3 seperate emails of different existing AWS accounts in order to associate them to the AWS Organisations.
  - mobbyentreprise+hr@gmail.com (human ressources)
  - mobbyentreprise+dev@gmail.com (development)
  - mobbyentreprise+fin@gmail.com (finance)

-The Master account will create and be convert to the management account of this AWS Organisation.
+The ``Master account`` will create and be convert to the management account of this AWS Organisation.

-To integrate HR & Development accounts into  the organisation, the Master account will sent a **verification email** to them
+To integrate The HR account into the organisation, the Master account will sent a **verification email** to them.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Invitation.png)

-After the validation, HR & Development will integrate the organisation.
+After the validation, HR will integrate the organisation.

 ![This is an image](https://github.com/stanleycharles/AWS/blob/main/AWS%20Organisations%20Project/AWS%20Organisation%20-%20Accounts.png)

-Now, we will see how we can role switch into this HR AWS account witch is now a member of the organisation.
+Now, we will see how we can role-switch into this HR AWS account witch is now a member of the organisation.

 We will also create an `OrganizationAccountAccessRole` in the `Master Account`, and use this role to switch between accounts.